ysyk2021/the-ai-powered-small-business-strategies-and-techniques-for-growth-and-optimization/src/chapter-8.md

-Chapter: The Future of AI-Powered Small Businesses
+The Future of AI-Powered Small Businesses
 ==================================================

 Emerging Trends in AI Technology for Small Businesses